 Johanzynn Gatewood, an MPH graduate of the College of Public Health, recently published the article “Social Media in Public Health: Strategies to Distill, Package, and Disseminate Public Health Research” in the Journal of Public Health Management and Practice.
 Learn more about her journey in the MPH program and her flourishing career as a Health Communications Specialist.
+The article can be read in its entirety here.

 What first prompted your interest in public health?